akshitagupta15june/Face-X/Facial Recognition Attendance Management System/README.md

 ## Testing🧰:

-- After running, you need to give your face data to system so `enter your ID` and `name` in box and then click on `Take Images` button.
+- After running, you need to give your face data to system so `enter your ID` and `name` in box.
+- Then click on `Take Images` button.
 - It will collect 200 images of your faces and will save it in `TrainingImage folder`.
 - After that we need to train a model (to train a model click on `Train Image` button.)
 - It will take 5-10 minutes for training(for 10 person data).